-No beneficiary may have more than one ABLE account open at the same time (the "One Account Rule").
-A prior ABLE account must be closed with a zero balance to open another ABLE account for the same beneficiary.
-If more than one ABLE account is opened for the same beneficiary, the second, and any additional, account(s) will not be treated as an ABLE account(s) under Code §529A and will not receive the benefits of being a Code §529A account.
-Texas ABLE will close and refund to the beneficiary any such accounts that are identified.
+No Beneficiary may have more than one ABLE account open at the same time (the "One Account Rule").
+A prior ABLE account must be closed with a zero balance to open another ABLE account for the same Beneficiary (except for a rollover or program-to-program transfer provided the old account is closed within 60 days of the distribution).
+If more than one ABLE account is opened for the same Beneficiary, the second, and any additional, account(s) will not be treated as an ABLE account(s) under Code §529A and will not receive the benefits of being a Code §529A account.
+Texas ABLE will close and refund to the Beneficiary any such accounts that are identified.